Travel guide and general information for the Kimberley Region of WA,

 Understand what is the best time of year to travel and what is not, understand your vehicle and its capabilities and how to repair it plus have spare tyres (Min 2 extra)

-The owners of this website shall not be held responsible for any damage or injury that you may experience during any trip
+The owners of this website shall not be held responsible for any damage, injury or death that you may experience during any trip on or off the roads of the Kimberley

 You are responsible for your own actions.